Whom should I contact?

 Public Interest and Pro Bono Program Director

-As the current national Chair of the PSJD Advisory Group, Michelle directs our public sector advising and programming, leads the law school's Pro Bono Program and administers the Public Service Scholarship Program.
+As the recent national Chair of the PSJD Advisory Group, Michelle directs our public sector advising and programming, leads the law school's Pro Bono Program and administers the Public Service Scholarship Program.
 She serves as Chair of the BC Law Public Service Awards Committee that is tasked with selecting the school's Public Service Scholars, making awards for the Loan Repayment Assistance Program (LRAP) to alumni in public service, and awarding other public service grants, including the school's postgraduate fellowships.
 Additionally, she works closely with student organizations, including the Public Interest Law Foundation (PILF) and the pro bono spring break trips.
 Michelle began her public interest career as a Trial Attorney in the Children and Family Law Division of the Committee for Public Counsel Services, advocating on behalf of children and parents in child abuse and neglect proceedings, after graduating from the University of Miami School of Law in 2006.

 Director of Legal Recruitment and Employer Outreach

-With over ten years of law school career services experience, Jen has advised law students and alumni in the public and private sectors on many topics including job search strategy, career transitions and professional development.
+With a dozen years of law school career services experience, Jen has advised law students and alumni in the public and private sectors on many topics including job search strategy, career transitions and professional development.
 Before joining BC Law in 2015, she was the Director of Career Services at Harvard Law School.
 She joined BC Law in a unique Employer Outreach role to develop new opportunities for students across the country, across various areas of practice and practice settings – and to expand the opportunities for BC Law students to use their degrees in nontraditional or innovative ways.
 While in practice, Jen was the Managing Attorney of a nonprofit legal services organization.
 She obtained her J.D. from Northeastern University School of Law in 1999.

-Doug has been advising law students and alumni on their career development and job search processes for almost seven years.
+Doug has been advising law students and alumni on their career development and job search processes for almost nine years.
 Prior to joining BC Law, he worked in the Office of Career Development and Public Service at Boston University School of Law and in the Office of Professional and Career Development at Suffolk University Law School.
 As a practicing attorney, Doug’s work as an associate at a mid-sized firm was focused in the areas of health care, corporate and creditors’ rights law.
 Doug graduated cum laude from Miami University and received his JD, cum laude, from Syracuse University College of Law.

 Dorothy Brooks Commons